youneslaaroussi/TasteThreads/PRIVACY.md

 - **Firebase (Google)** for authentication, real-time sync (Firestore), and token management
 - **Yelp** for search, AI-powered business recommendations, business details, and reservations
-- **Meta / WhatsApp** for users who choose to interact over WhatsApp
 - **Cloud hosting and logging providers** for our backend infrastructure and monitoring

 These providers process data on our behalf under appropriate agreements and security measures.